ArashPartow/exprtk/readme.txt

-Note: For  the igeneric_function  type, there  also needs  to be a 'Z' parameter sequence  defined inorder  for the  zero parameter  trait to properly take effect otherwise a compilation error will occur.
+Note: For  the igeneric_function  type, there  also needs  to be a 'Z' parameter sequence  defined in order for the  zero parameter  trait to properly take effect otherwise a compilation error will occur.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~